USS Besugo: 1950–1958

 Despite the outbreak of the Korean War on 25 June 1950, Besugo entered the Pearl Harbor Naval Shipyard for an overhaul not long thereafter.
 Completing the overhaul on 28 September 1950, she departed Pearl Harbor on 19 October 1950 bound for Yokosuka, Japan, which she reached on 31 October 1950.
 After four weeks of training, including target services for U.S. antisubmarine warfare planes and warships, she began the first of her two Korean War reconnaissance patrols.
-Leaving Japan on 6 December 1950, she passed through the Tsugaru Strait and took up a patrol station off La Perouse Strait north of Hokkaido on the 9 December.
+Leaving Japan on 6 December 1950, she passed through the Tsugaru Strait and took up a patrol station off La Perouse Strait north of Hokkaido on 9 December.
 There, in spite of rough seas and a succession of snowstorms, she spent two weeks tracking Soviet shipping moving between the Sea of Okhotsk and the Sea of Japan.
 Returning to Yokosuka in late December 1950, she remained in Japanese waters for the next three months, conducting local operations and twice visiting Okinawa.
 During her first visit to Okinawa, she proceeded to Naze Ko on Omami o Shima on 12 January 1951 to rescue six survivors of a PBM Mariner flying boat that had crashed.
 Departing the Far East on 11 April 1951, she returned to Pearl Harbor on 22 April 1951.

-Following nine months of local operations in Hawaiian waters and two shipyard periods, during which new sonar equipment and mine clearing cables were installed,Besugo got underway from Pearl Harbor on 7 January 1952 bound for Subic Bay in the Phlippines.
+Following nine months of local operations in Hawaiian waters and two shipyard periods, during which new sonar equipment and mine clearing cables were installed, Besugo got underway from Pearl Harbor on 7 January 1952 bound for Subic Bay in the Philippines.
 Arriving there on 24 January 1952, Besugo embarked on her second special mission the following day.
-Ordered to conduct a photograpic reconnaissance of Hainan Island, she took up a submerged patrol station off Yulin Bay on 28 January 1952.
+Ordered to conduct a photographic reconnaissance of Hainan Island, she took up a submerged patrol station off Yulin Bay on 28 January 1952.
 Frequent contacts with fishing sampans, and even with entire fishing fleets on a half-dozen occasions, made surveillance and photographic operations very difficult.
 In addition, the sampans constituted an even greater hazard at night, since they had no running lights and registered poorly on radar.
 As a result, the mission produced limited results.
 Besugo returned to Subic Bay on 28 February 1952, and then to Pearl Harbor in March 1952, after which Besugo′s crew received a two-month leave and upkeep period.